Monika365/Monika365/README.md

 ## 👩‍💻 About Me

 Certified Business Analyst and Google Data Analytics professional with a strong foundation in data analysis, and Agile methodologies.I thrive on transforming complex data into actionable insights using SQL, Power BI, Tableau, and Python.
-My expertise lies in data storytelling—crafting clear, impactful visualisations that drive informed decisions and improve user outcomes in dynamic, fast-paced environments
+My expertise lies in data storytelling,crafting clear,impactful visualisations that drive informed decisions and improve user outcomes in dynamic,fast-paced environments

 ---